 The ISO shall calculate and post ATC values for its Internal and External Interfaces and for Scheduled Lines.
 The ISO’s Interfaces represent a defined set of transmission facilities that separate Locational Based Marginal Pricing (LBMP) Load Zones within the New York Control Area and that separate the New York Control Area from adjacent Control Areas.
 External Interfaces may be represented by one or more Proxy Generator Buses for scheduling and dispatching purposes.
 Each Proxy Generator Bus may be associated with distinct, posted ATC values.
 Scheduled Lines represent a transmission facility or set of transmission facilities that provide a separate scheduling path interconnecting the ISO to an adjacent Control Area.
 Each Scheduled Line is associated with a distinct Proxy Generator bus for which the ISO separately posts ATC.

 Hourly ATCs for the current day and for the next six days, and daily and monthly ATCs shall be calculated for all External Interfaces and for Scheduled Lines.
 Specifically, for External Interfaces and for all Scheduled Lines, the ISO shall calculate: (i) hourly ATC values for at least the next forty eight hours; (ii) daily values for at least the next thirty one calendar days; and (iii) monthly values for at least the next twelve months (i.e., months 2-13).
 For External Interfaces and for all Scheduled Lines, the ISO shall recalculate ATC at a minimum on the following frequency, unless none of the calculated values identified in its ATC equation have changed: (i) for hourly values, once per hour (subject to the exception in MOD-001-1a which allows transmission service providers up to 175 hours per year during which calculations are not required); (ii) for daily values, once per day; and (iii) for monthly values, once per week.
 Hourly ATCs shall be calculated for all Internal Interfaces for the current day and for the next day.
+To the extent necessary for compliance with MOD-001-1a, the ISO: (i) accounts for the impacts of its internal congestion on its external interfaces as accurately as possible; and (ii) calculates internal flows in order to fulfill its obligation to calculate external flows.
+External ATC calculations shall be performed with models that depict system conditions consistent with the expected internal flows.

 The ISO’s calculation of ATC shall reflect its provision of transmission service under an LBMP system pursuant to the schedules produced by its Day-Ahead Market software (the “Security Constrained Unit Commitment” (“SCUC”)) and Real-Time Market software (the “Real Time Commitment” (“RTC”)) in the form of “Transmission Flow Utilization” information which is incorporated into the ISO’s ATC equation as specified in sections 9.2 and 9.4, below.